SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/SparseMatrices/README.md

 ```

 ## Comment:
-This solution doesn't precisely adhere to the classical TSP, where the route must both start and end at the same node.
-Instead, it involves commencing at one node and concluding at another.
-This scenario aligns with the common case of
-route planning involving multiple stops.
-Typically, this problem is tackled using the well-established Dijkstra's
+This solution does not strictly adhere to the classical TSP, where the route must begin and end at the same node.
+Instead, it involves starting at one node and ending at another, which is a common scenario in route planning with multiple stops.
+Typically, this problem is addressed using the well-established Dijkstra's Algorithm. :scream_cat:
-Algorithm. :scream_cat: